boucaron/randomstuff/JPAHibernateUsage.md

 # Understanding Latency in Database Queries
 Let's delve into the latency issue.
 Imagine there's a 1 ms latency between your application server and your DB server.
 Consider a scenario where you have a table A mapped with a foreign key joined to another table B.

 When you fetch 1000 records from table A with a single query, an additional challenge arises: retrieving the foreign keys.
-For each of the 1000 records, a separate query is sent to the DB to fetch the associated foreign keys from table B.
+For each of the 1000 records, a separate query is sent to the DB to fetch the associated foreign keys from table B. This problem is the so-called 'N+1 Query Problem'.

 In essence, while you have 1 SQL query to fetch the records from table A, you now have 1000 SQL queries to fetch the foreign keys.
 This translates to a round-trip latency of 1 ms each way for every single SQL query sent to retrieve the foreign keys.
 Therefore, the total latency becomes (1 + 1) * 1000 = 2000 ms, resulting in at least 2 seconds solely due to latency.